fbpx

 Calculation of Offers: A critical step is to calculate the offer price accurately.
 The Maximum Allowable Offer (MAO) formula is commonly used for this purpose, taking into account the estimated repair costs and the after-repair value of the property.

-Contracts: Once an offer is accepted, a wholesaler will draw up a Purchase and Sale Contract, which includes the terms of the agreement and the assignment clause that allows the contract to be assigned to another buyer.
+Contracts: Once an offer is accepted, a wholesaler will draw up a Purchase and Sale Contract, which includes the terms of the agreement and, when appropriate, an assignment clause that allows the contract to be assigned to another buyer.

 In summary, success in Indiana real estate wholesaling hinges on compliance with legal requirements, understanding the market, accurately calculating offers, and efficiently transferring contractual rights to investors.